Olchfa School

 Olchfa School (Ysgol Gyfun yr Olchfa) is the largest secondary school in Swansea, South Wales, with approximately 1,900 pupils, including a sixth form of over 400 students.
 Situated in Sketty Park to the west of Sketty, it provides secondary education for GCSE and A-Level qualifications.
 In 2024, it was named one of the top 100 state secondary schools in the UK.
 Olchfa (part of the Sketty Swansea suburb) means 'washing place' in the English language.

-Around 12% of pupils have a special educational need and 1.7% have a statement of special educational needs.
-Both of these figures are below the Welsh averages of 21.5% and 2% respectively.
-Nearly a quarter of pupils come from an ethnic minority background and just over 20% speak English as an additional language.
+Around 4.5% of pupils have a special educational need and 1.7% have a statement of special educational needs.
+Both of these figures are below the Welsh averages of 21.1% and 11.2% respectively.
+Nearly a quarter of pupils come from an ethnic minority background, 3.8% speak English as an additional language and 0.8% speak Welsh at home.

 The headteacher is Julian Kennedy, who has been in post since 2023.
 The Welsh Government has selected the school as a Pioneer School to participate in the development of its curriculum.

 Academic performance

 In its most recent Estyn inspection in 2018, Olchfa School received the highest possible judgement, 'Excellent' in all five inspection areas.
 In the same year, the school reported a GCSE pass rate of 85% (based on 5 GCSEs at grades A*-C), placing it among the top five schools in Wales, and top three for the percentage of A*-A grades.
 It ranked 74th in the UK in 2018, based on combined A-level (A*-B) and GCSE (A*-C) performance.
 In 2023, 33.7% of A-level results at Olchfa were awarded A*-A grades.
 The school was named the second-best state secondary in Wales by the Sunday Times Parent Power Guide in 2023, 2024 and 2025.

+In its September 2025 inspection, Estyn reported that Olchfa School provided a nurturing and inclusive environment with pupils making secure progress, but recommended the school share good teaching practices and strengthen how leaders monitor teaching and pupil progress.